Staff, Board and Consultants

-Linda Stout, Executive Director, has been a grassroots organizer and activist for three decades.
-A thirteenth-generation Quaker born to a tenant-farming family, Linda founded a successful grassroots organization in 1984, in a conservative region of North Carolina.
+Linda Stout, Executive Director, has been a grassroots organizer and activist for four decades.
+A 13th-generation Quaker born to a tenant-farming family, Linda founded a successful grassroots organization in 1984, Piedmont Peace Project (PPP), in a conservative region of North Carolina.
 PPP worked successfully to forge extraordinary alliances across race and class lines and won major public policy changes.
-Linda’s awards include a Public Policy Fellowship from Harvard University, Honorary Doctorate for Allegheny College, and the Freedom Fighter Award of the Equal Rights Congress.
-She is the author of Bridging the Class Divide and Other Lessons for Grassroots Organizing, published by Beacon Press.
+Linda’s awards include a Public Policy Fellowship from Harvard University, Honorary Doctorate from Allegheny College and the Freedom Fighter Award of the Equal Rights Congress.
+She is the author of Bridging the Class Divide and Other Lessons for Grassroots Organizing, published by Beacon Press, Collective Visioning, published by Berrett-Koehler, and the TAKE 10 Workbook, published by Amazon.
 Read more about Linda.

 Board of Directors

-President – Linda Stout, Black Mountain, NC – see above.
+President – Linda Stout, Asheville, NC – see above.

-Director – Tom Louie, Brighton, MA, is a long-time organizer, public policy advocate and media skills trainer.
-He works primarily with grassroots activists and community-based organizations on immigrant rights, public education and language rights issues.
-Over the last 4 years, Tom was the Director of Development and Communications at Political Research Associates (PRA).
-Prior to PRA, he directed programs at Mass.
-English Plus Coalition and Mass.
-Immigrant and Refugee Advocacy Coalition, organizing statewide advocacy and communications campaigns.
-Tom was instrumental in pushing for the passage of legislative provisions protecting the rights of language minority students in Massachusetts and the state’s first Emergency Room Interpreter Services Bill.
-More recently, he led the research effort on the needs and status of programs for English Language Learners in the Boston Public Schools for the Citizens Commission on Academic Success.
+Director – Tom Louie, Brighton, MA, is a long-time organizer, public policy advocate, media skills trainer and fundraiser.
+He is a Collective member of Dollars and Sense, an economic justice magazine and textbook publisher.
+Tom is one of the founders and former coordinator for the Boston Chapter of the Progressive Communicators Network (PCN-Boston), primarily working with grassroots activists and community-based organizations on economic justice, immigrant rights and public education issues.
+Prior to PCN, Tom was the Director of Development and Communications at Political Research Associates, and directed advocacy programs at the Massachusetts English Plus Coalition and the Massachusetts Immigrant and Refugee Advocacy Coalition.
+Tom led research efforts on the needs and status of programs for English language learners in the Boston Public Schools for the Citizen Commission on Academic Success.
+He was instrumental in pushing for the passage of legislative provisions protecting the rights of language minority students in Massachusetts and the state’s first Emergency Room Interpreter Services Bill.